winstonDeGreef/Mechanica/content/ChX4_VelotransDoppler.md

 The most well-known frequency shift is the red-shift from the expanding universe.

-The astronomer <a href="https://en.wikipedia.org/wiki/Edwin_Hubble">Edwin Hubble</a> first found in the 1920s that the universe does not only consists out of our own galaxy, the milky way, but there must be (many) other galaxies, which were called *nebula* at that time.
+The astronomer [Edwin Hubble](https://en.wikipedia.org/wiki/Edwin_Hubble) first found in the 1920s that the universe does not only consists out of our own galaxy, the milky way, but there must be (many) other galaxies, which were called *nebula* at that time.
 Second he could show that all further away galaxies move away from us by measuring the Doppler shift of well-known emission lines of stars and their distance from periodic intensity variation of Cepheid Variable stars.
 It turned out that the distance of the galaxies $d$ was roughly linearly proportional to the red-shift which is again linearly related to the the radial velocity $v$ as we derived.
 This is known now as Hubble's law $v=H_0 d$ with the Hubble constant ($H_0 \sim 70\ km/s/Mpc$).
 Further away galaxies move faster away, but why?
 And why is no galaxy approaching us?

-At end of the 1920s <a href="https://en.wikipedia.org/wiki/Georges_Lema%C3%AEtre">Georges Lemaître</a> applied Einstein general theory of relativity to cosmology and found that the universe must be expanding, while it started in a "primeval atom", now known as the *Big Bang*.
+At end of the 1920s [Georges Lemaître](https://en.wikipedia.org/wiki/Georges_Lema%C3%AEtre) applied Einstein general theory of relativity to cosmology and found that the universe must be expanding, while it started in a "primeval atom", now known as the *Big Bang*.
 He could explain the red-shift relation from the expanding universe hypothesis.

 The Big Bang theory was highly debated early on, in particular by Einstein, but is now fully accepted.
 The strongest experimental evidence was the discovery of the *cosmic background radiation* in 1965 (by accident).